cph-cachet/carp.sensing-flutter/carp_mobile_sensing/README.md

   ...
 ```

-A `SmartPhoneClientManager` per default uses the local `SmartphoneDeploymentService` which per default saves data to zipped files (see more on [data backends on the wiki](https://github.com/cph-cachet/carp.sensing-flutter/wiki/C.-Data-Backends)).
+A `SmartPhoneClientManager` per default uses the local `SmartphoneDeploymentService` which per default saves data in json to zipped files (see more on [data backends on the wiki](https://github.com/cph-cachet/carp.sensing-flutter/wiki/C.-Data-Backends)).
 If you want to use another data backend, this can be configured in two ways:
 (i) either as part of the deployment or
 (ii) as part of the configuration - like this: